 There have generally been only two choices when it comes to satellite television: DIRECTV and DISH.
-There is now also a third option, Orby TV, which is still fairly small, but might have the potential to shake up the stagnant satellite TV market.
-All three providers have pros and cons, but the biggest difference probably comes down to the channels they offer.
+Both providers have pros and cons, but the biggest difference probably comes down to the channels they offer.
 If you’re getting satellite TV to watch one or two channels in particular, you’d better make sure that you sign up for the service that offers them.

 DIRECTV is owned by AT&T, which means that if you already have AT&T phone or internet service (or are thinking about getting them), bundling DIRECTV might be a cheap and easy way to get satellite TV.

-DIRECTV also offers a free year of HBO Max to new subscribers, along with other popular cable channels like CINEMAX®, SHOWTIME®, and STARZ®.
+DIRECTV also offers two years of Max to new subscribers, along with other popular cable channels like CINEMAX®, Paramount+ with SHOWTIME®, and STARZ®.